momodevelop/unity-mallory/README.md

 # HOW TO PLAY

-WASD to move, Space to Jump, Escape to Pause.
+In Game: SD to move, Space to Jump, Escape to Pause.
+In Menu: WS to move, Space to confirm, Escape to Unpause

 # DESCRIPTION